Your Number Story

 Through Feeding America.

-(WIC) program offers supplemental foods, nutrition education and counseling, and screening and referrals to other health and
+(WIC) program offers supplemental foods, nutrition education and counseling, and screening and referrals to other health and social services.

 A step-by-step guide from the National Alliance to End Homelessness, with links to find local resources.